The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 20. Furthermore, in order to strengthen the coherence, impact

-and visibility of the Organisation’s activities in the area of democracy
+and visibility of the Organisation’s activities in the areas of

-and the rule of law, the Summit should:
+democracy and the rule of law, the summit should:

-20.1 ask for the elaboration of a democracy checklist identifying
+20.1 ask for the creation of a “democracy

-the essential criteria which govern a well-functioning democracy,
+checklist” identifying the essential criteria which govern a well-functioning

-to be used by member and other States as a reference document;
+democracy, to be used by member and other States as a reference

-by the Assembly, entrusted with means and capacity for engaging systematically
+by the Assembly, entrusted with the means and capacity to engage systematically

-in a permanent dialogue with member States, providing early warning
+in a permanent dialogue with member States, provide early warning

-and rapid reaction, as well as offering relevant assistance, in
+and rapid reaction and offer relevant assistance, in close co-operation

-close co-operation with key parts of the Council of Europe Secretariat
+with key parts of the Council of Europe Secretariat and institutions,

-and institutions, including the Congress of Local and Regional Authorities,
+including the Congress of Local and Regional Authorities of the

-to help strengthen the democratic model throughout Europe.
+Council of Europe, to help strengthen the democratic model throughout

 21.2 creating new channels for civil society, non-governmental